I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 Do not vanish.

-Now, of course, that's absurd, but it's it's uh the Clinton's playing victim.
+Now, of course, that's absurd, but it's that Clinton's playing victim.

-And so we have the we have the audio here of what President Clinton said.
+And so we have the audio here of what President Clinton said.

-It's web quality, but uh you can still hear it.
+It's web quality, but you can still hear it.

-One percent of the press coverage was devoted to the record in public life.
+1% of the press coverage was devoted to their record in public life.

 No wonder people think experience is irrelevant.

-A lot of people cover the race negative.
+A lot of people covering the race think it is.

 15% was devoted to their life stories.

-We don't want to know about people that want to be covered.
+Especially gentlemen, we don't want to know about people that want to be playing.

 17% was devoted to their proposals for the future.